 The volcanic island of Nisyros packs a punch when it comes to remote adventure and iconic Greek settlements.
 Drive through the rugged lunar landscape up to the volcano rim and enjoy superb sea views out toward neighboring islands.

-5 – Drive up Mount Dikaios on a jeep safari
+6 – Drive up Mount Dikaios on a jeep safari

-6 – Slide down flumes at Aquatica Water Park
+7 – Slide down flumes at Aquatica Water Park

-Alternatively, float along the lazy river and relax with a refreshing drink beside the swimming pool.
-Skip the line tickets are available at Aquatica Water Park to avoid the long queues.
+Alternatively, float along the lazy river under the sun and relax with a refreshing drink beside the swimming pool.
+Kids can enjoy the special kiddie zones.

-7 – Discover past civilizations at Ancient Agora
+8 – Discover past civilizations at Ancient Agora

 This centuries-old social forum in the center of Kos is home to several excavated temples, houses, and baths.
 Only revealed after a catastrophic earthquake in 1933, the Ancient Agora is one of the most impressive historical sights on the island.

-8 – Enjoy a relaxing massage at Artemis Hamam
+10 – Enjoy a relaxing massage at Artemis Hamam

 One of the most indulgent things to do in Kos is visiting the Artemis Hamam in Tigaki village.
 Close your eyes and feel your senses awaken with an aromatherapy massage, or enjoy an invigorating scrub in the hamam that will leave you glowing.